awsdocs/amazon-rds-user-guide/doc_source/rds-proxy.md

  Each proxy handles connections to a single RDS DB instance or Aurora DB cluster\.
 The proxy automatically determines the current writer instance for RDS Multi\-AZ DB instances and Aurora provisioned clusters\.
 For Aurora multi\-master clusters, the proxy connects to one of the writer instances and uses the other writer instances as hot standby targets\.

- The connections that a proxy keeps open and available for your database application to use form the *connection pool*\.
+ The connections that a proxy keeps open and available for your database application to use make up the *connection pool*\.

  By default, RDS Proxy can reuse a connection after each transaction in your session\.
 This transaction\-level reuse is called *multiplexing*\.
 When RDS Proxy temporarily removes a connection from the connection pool to reuse it, that operation is called *borrowing* the connection\.
 When it's safe to do so, RDS Proxy returns that connection to the connection pool\.